Are you ready to experience Christmas at Disney World?

-Chances are, at this Christmas just like the rest, families like yours will be looking to a visit fun destination where you all can make magical, new holiday memories and have the experience of a lifetime.
+Chances are, families like yours will be looking to visit a fun destination where you all can make magical, new holiday memories and have an experience of a lifetime.

-There is no better place to write a new holiday story, let your inner child out, experience all the magic you can in one location than at Walt Disney World in Orlando, Florida.
+There is no better place to write a new holiday story and allow your youthful side to come out than at Walt Disney World in Orlando, Florida.

-If you have visited uncle Walt’s wonderful theme park in the past, then you already know what marvels and amazement awaits you because there is always something new to experience and see.
+If you have visited uncle Walt’s wonderful theme park in the past, then you already know what marvels and amazement awaits you.
+After all, there is always something new to experience and see.

 What to Expect During the Holidays at Walt Disney World Resort

 On your Disney trip you can expect to see so many Christmas decorations that are unlike anything in the world.

 You’ll get to see a castle covered in thousands of ice-inspired lights (postponed this year) to some of the largest Christmas trees you probably ever seen.

-There are so many other things to see and do during this season at the resort such as:
+There’s so much to do during the holiday season at the Walt Disney World Resort such as: